The Gunpowder Plot*

 including all the information about the defenses of the Netherlands.

-Why there was no chance
+Why was there never any chance

-of Parliament ever getting blown up?
+of Parliament getting blown up?

 and I got involved in the conspiracy we infiltrated our own spies and